 Are undocumented students eligible for admission to Metropolitan Community College – Kansas City?

-Undocumented students with a U.S. high school transcript or GED will be admitted to MCCKC and will pay the out-of-state tuition rate.
+Undocumented students with a U.S. high school transcript or GED will be admitted to MCCKC and will pay the international tuition rate.

 Are undocumented students eligible for Federal or State Financial Aid?